RTEMS/rtems-docs/user/support/contrib.md

 Nobody likes to do a lot of work and find it was duplicated effort.
-So when you work on a major new feature, you should tell {r:list}`devel` what you are working on, and give occasional reports of how far you have come and how confident you are that you will finish the job.
-This way, other developers (if they are paying attention) will be aware which projects would duplicate your effort, and can either join up with you, or at least avoid spending time on something that will be unnecessary because of your work.
+So when you work on a major new feature, you should tell other developers what you are working on by opening a GitLab issue or drafting a merge request and provide occasional progress updates on how far you have come and how confident you are that you will finish the job.
+This way, other developers (if they are paying attention) will be aware of which projects would duplicate your effort, and can either join up with you, or at least avoid spending time on something that will be unnecessary because of your work.
 If, for whatever reason, you are not in a position to publicly discuss your work, please at least privately let other developers know about it so they can look out for duplicated effort or possible collaborators.

+For quick discussions and coordination, you may also contact the RTEMS Community on [Discord](https://discord.com/invite/rtems-project-820452222382112799) and [User forums](https://users.rtems.org/).

-You should also monitor the {r:list}`users` and {r:list}`devel` to see if someone else mentions working on a similar project to yours.
+You should also monitor the Gitlab issues and merge requests. to see if someone else mentions working on a similar project to yours.
 If that happens, speak up!